olyaprykhodko/ua-dopomoga/README.md

    _After uploading, make sure to click "Commit changes" at the bottom to save the images and the folder._
 4. Go to the `src/content/posts` directory.
 5. Click the "Add file" button and select "Create new file".
+6. Fill all the necessary fields as on the template below
-6. Name your file with a `.md` extension (e.g., `new-post.md`).
+7. Name your file with a `.md` extension (e.g., `new-post.md`).
-7. Add your frontmatter and content using the template below.
+8. Add your frontmatter and content using the template below.

 #### Post Template